-Sihong Wang’s research focuses on the development of biomimetic polymer electronics and bio-energy harvesting for interfacing with the human body and other biological systems as wearable and implantable devices.
-The overarching goal of the research is to develop functional polymers and devices that combine advanced electronic/photonic properties with biomimetic mechanical, chemical properties, and operation principles, for realizing the continuous, efficient, and long-term stable acquisition and processing of health data.
-Currently, the research in the Wang group has mainly four directions:
+Sihong Wang’s research focuses on the development of biomimetic polymer electronics and bio-energy harvesting for interfacing with the human body and other biological systems as implantable and wearable devices.
+The overarching goal of the research is to develop functional polymers and devices that combine advanced electronic/photonic properties with biomimetic mechanical and chemical properties, and operation principles, for realizing the continuous, efficient, and long-term stable acquisition and processing of health data.
+Currently, the research in the Wang group has four major directions:

-Wang has published 70 peer-reviewed publications in high-impact journals including Nature, Science, Nature Materials, Nature Electronics, Matter, Nature Communications, Science Advances, Advanced Materials, etc., with >20,600 citations to his work and a Google Scholar H-index of 59.
-Wang is also a named inventor on 8 US patents.
+Wang has published more than 90 peer-reviewed publications in high-impact journals, including Nature, Science, Nature Materials, Nature Electronics, Nature Sustainability, Matter, Nature Communications, Science Advances, Advanced Materials, etc., with >32,000 citations to his work and a Google Scholar H-index of 68.
+Wang is also a named inventor on US patents.

 Professional and Education Experiences: